wolflegend523/HappyHackerHabits/README.md

 - look at the readme in the backend directory for steps on building the backend
 - look at the readme in the frontend directory for steps on building the frontend

+## Major TODOs
+- save user state in local storage? so that it doesn't get removed during a refresh?
+- update Prisma db and APIs to use camel case
+- update API to be more modularized